 Information technology users who are found in violation of this policy will be subject to CCRI disciplinary processes and procedures including, but not limited to, those outlined in the Student Handbook, the CCRI Employee Handbook, and any applicable bargaining unit contracts.
 Privileges to use CCRI information technology resources may be revoked.
 Illegal acts may also subject users to prosecution by local, state, and/or federal authorities.

 POLICY APPLIES TO:

-This policy applies to all students, faculty, and staff of the Community College of Rhode Island and to all other users of information technology resources at CCRI.
-These users are responsible for reading, understanding, and complying with this policy.
+This policy applies to students, faculty, staff and agents of the Community College of Rhode Island, including all personnel affiliated with third parties, and to all other users of information technology resources at the College.

-The examples of unauthorized use of CCRI information technology resources given above are not meant to be exhaustive.
-Questions regarding this policy or the application of this policy to a specific situation should be referred to the Executive Director & Chief Information Officer, Information Technology.
-Whenever you are in doubt regarding an issue of questionable use, it is in your best interest to resolve the issue before pursing any questionable use of information technology resources.
+The examples of unauthorized use of CCRI information technology resources identified above are not meant to be exhaustive.
+Questions regarding this policy or the application of this policy to a specific situation should be referred to the Director of Information Technology.
+Whenever you are in doubt regarding an issue of questionable use, it is in your best interest to resolve the issue before pursuing any questionable use of information technology resources.